PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 .. admonition:: Definition
     :class: defn

-    QNodes are an abstract encapsulation of a quantun function, described by a quantum circuit.
+    QNodes are an abstract encapsulation of a quantum function, described by a quantum circuit.
 QNodes are bound to a particular quantum device, which is used to evaluate expectation values of this circuit.

 .. tip::